Last updated on January 31st, 2019

 Trademarks are useful tools which allow brands to protect their distinctive names and logos.

-This article will cover class 19 trademark protections.
-Trademark Class 19 protects non-metal building materials and other types of non-metal materials.
+This article will cover Trademark Class 19, which broadly protects various types of non-metal building materials.

 What Is a Trademark?

 Figuring out which application is right for you can be a little challenging.
-If you are having a hard time figuring out which application you need to use to register, don’t hesitate to contact an attorney for help.
+If you’re having a hard time figuring out which application you need to use to register, don’t hesitate to contact an attorney for help.

 Benefits of Registering Your Trademark

 In order to avoid trademark infringements, always do thorough research.
-Use the TESS to make sure someone does not already use a similar mark in the same industry.
+Use the USPTO’s TESS database to make sure someone does not already use a similar mark in the same industry.